17 Tips For Creating A Must-Read Church Newsletter

 3. Include The Basics

-• Volunteering and fundraising
+- Volunteering and Fundraising

-• Church updates (if needed, such as status of a new building project)
+- Church Updates (if needed, such as status of a new building project)

 As long as you include some simple basic information, then you can get as creative as you want.
-Just make sure your members are enjoying your creativity.
+Just make sure your church members are enjoying your creativity.

-4. Add In Images
+4. Add Images

-No matter what formats you use for your newsletter, you need to break up the text.
+No matter what format you use for your newsletter, you need to break up the text.
 Too many lines of text together can blur, especially when it comes to mobile and older readers.
 Adding in images helps break up blocks of text and allows readers to quickly find the information they’re looking for.

-Mixing images in helps members actually remember what they read in your newsletter.
+Mixing images in helps church members actually remember what they read in your newsletter.
 This also makes them much more likely to want to read your next issue.

 The great thing is churches can access plenty of free and low-cost graphics to use for print, email and web-based newsletters.
 Find the best church graphics with our post about free and premium options.
 For the more artsy types, we also wrote a post on the best free platforms for creating your own church graphics.